kovidgoyal/calibre/manual/faq.rst

 Replace ``192.168.1.2`` with the local IP address of the computer running calibre.
 If your local network supports the use of computer names, you can replace the IP address with the network name of the computer.
-If you have changed the port the calibre content server is running on, you will have to change ``8080`` as well to the new port.
+If you have changed the port the calibre Content server is running on, you will have to change ``8080`` as well to the new port.

 The local IP address is the IP address your computer is assigned on your home